cmdwm/whas-source/README.md

 Need more help?
 ------------
-If something's wrong or you need more help, join my Discord server!
+If something's wrong or you need more help, [join my Discord server!](https://willm.xyz/dis)

-This is the best way to get in contact with me: [Click here.](https://willm.xyz/dis)
+- This GitHub repository and Glitch project are not affiliated with [Discord](https://discord.com) in any way.